Purrception: Variational Flow Matching for Vector-Quantized Image Generation: Experiments and Results

 \section{Experiments and Results}

 We validate the performance of Purrception through a series of experiments.
-In our experiments, we evaluate on ImageNet-1k \citep{imagenet} on $256 \times 256$ resolution, using Stable Diffusion's $\texttt{vq-f8}$ tokenizer \citep{esser2021taming_vqgan} and DiT-L/2 and DiT-XL/2 backbones \citep{dit_peebles2022scalable}.
+In our experiments, we evaluate on ImageNet-1k \citep{imagenet} on $256 \times 256$ resolution, using \rebuttal{both} the Stable Diffusion's $\texttt{vq-f8}$ \citep{esser2021taming_vqgan} \rebuttal{and LlamaGen's $\texttt{vq-ds8-c2i}$ \citep{sun2024autoregressive_llamagen} tokenizers}, as well as the DiT-L/2 and DiT-XL/2 backbones \citep{dit_peebles2022scalable}.
 We provide a full description of the implementation details in Appendix \ref{sec:implementation-details}.

-First, we perform a comparative study between Purrception, continuous flow matching (CFM) \citep{lipman2023flow}, and discrete flow matching (DFM) \citep{gat2024discreteflowmatching}.
-We show that Purrception \textit{converges faster} (i.e., in fewer training iterations) to a low FID, hence reducing computational resources.
+First, we perform a comparative study between Purrception, continuous flow matching \citep{lipman2023flow}, and discrete flow matching (DFM) \citep{gat2024discreteflowmatching}. \rebuttal{For continuous flow matching, we consider two objectives: the classical regression task of predicting the velocity field (denoted simply as CFM) and the task of predicting the endpoint (denoted as CFM-endpoint), as seen in \cite{ma2024sit}, allowing us to measure the effects of both (1) switching to endpoint prediction, and (2) using our discrete objective compared to the continuous baseline.} We show that Purrception \textit{converges faster} (i.e., in fewer training iterations) to a low FID, hence reducing computational resources.
 Then, we show that Purrception generates high-fidelity and high-quality samples when trained at scale, achieving a competitive FID against a variety of state-of-the-art autoregressive, diffusion, and masked generative baselines.
-Finally, we show that the softmax temperature parameter can be used to \textit{control} the sharpness and diversity at inference time, a property unique to hybrid discrete-continuous models.
+Finally, we show that the softmax temperature parameter can be used to \textit{control} the image sharpness and quality at inference time, a property unique to hybrid discrete-continuous models.